fastlane/fastlane/spaceship/docs/iTunesConnect.md

 There are 3 types of testers:

 - **External testers**: usually not part of your team.
 You can invite up to 10000 external testers.
 Before distributing a build to those testers you need to submit your app to beta review.
-- **Internal testers**: Employees that are registered in your iTunes Connect team.
+- **Internal testers**: Employees that are registered in your App Store Connect team.
 They get access to all builds without having to wait for review.
 - **Sandbox testers**: Dummy accounts to test development-mode apps with in-app purchase or Apple Pay.

 ```ruby